-Rachel Taylor is a social and environmental activist, traveler, feminist, communicator and student of nature both within and without.
+Rachel Taylor is a social and environmental activist, facilitator, communicator, and student of nature both within and without.
 With a degree in Urban and Environmental Policy, Rachel has worked with many social and environmental justice organizations in communications, community organizing, creative activism and facilitation.
-She is a co-creator of The Joyality Program and has been facilitating Joyality since 2015.
+She is also a Certified Master Facilitator in Core Gift Discovery from the Core Gift Institute.
+Rachel is a co-creator of The Joyality Program and has been facilitating Joyality since 2015.

 Haaweatea bryson M.A.
 (Hawaii, usa)

 Haaweatea Holly Bryson (Australian, Waitaha, Ngāi Tahu) has specialized in guiding people through transformation, transition and trauma through experiences with the natural world for the past decade.
 She is an Eco/ Wilderness Therapist, Rite of Passage Guide, Psychotherapist, Vision Fast guide and Yoga and Meditation teacher.
 She consults on programs within communities and organizations in Australia, the US and China.